cliff1976/mahlzeit/_posts/2019-01-01-paradiso-da-carlo.md

 ## Recommendations / Highlights ##
 If you call one day ahead, they'll do a gluten-free corn-based pizza crust for you.
 In 2007 or so, the original Paradiso da Carlo restaurant in Tegernheim won an award for the best pizza in Germany.
 They're serious.

-Best pizza on offer in our humble opinion:  *salsicca e funghi*
+Best pizza on offer in our humble opinion:  *salsicca e funghi* which as of May 2019 is sadly no longer on offer.
+You might be able to get them to make it for you if they have the sausage on hand for another dish.
+But it's no longer a standard menu item.

 Their calzones are pretty good, too (try *la strana*).